 ST_GeomCollFromTxt()is added as a synonym for

 Use of deprecated functions produces a warning.
-The deprecated functions will be removed in a future MySQL release.
+The deprecated functions will be removed in a future MySQL version.

 Functions for checking spatial relations now use functionality available in Boost.Geometry 1.56 and up: